appdev-lessons/debugging/content.md

 - Read the [Official Guide on debugging Rails applications](https://guides.rubyonrails.org/debugging_rails_applications.html)

 ## Final Exercise
 Try adding a new feature or fixing a complex bug in your application.
 Use the debugger to step through the entire flow of the feature or bug fix.
-This exercise will give you deeper insights into the interactions within your Rails application and enhance your problem-solving skills.
+This exercise will give you deeper insights into the interactions within your application and enhance your problem-solving skills.

 Happy debugging! 🪰